Mastery motivation is persistence at mastering challenging tasks or activities.

 Two preschoolers are attempting to solve a challenging puzzle task.
-One child makes a mistake but continues problem-solving.
-The other child makes a mistake but gives up.
-In early childhood, persistence at mastering challenging tasks, known as mastery motivation, contributes to the development of academic skills particularly for young children at risk for poor educational outcomes (Berhenke, et al., 2011; Turner & Johnson, 2003).
+One child makes a mistake but continues to attempt to solve the problem; the other child makes a mistake and gives up.
+In early childhood, persistence at mastering challenging tasks is known as mastery motivation, and plays a key role in promoting learning and mathematics achievement (Turner & Johnson, 2003), particularly for young children at risk (Berhenke, et al., 2011).
+Young children vary in their levels of mastery motivation, so it’s critical for early childhood educators to promote persistence at challenging tasks.